Home Historical Analysis How Close Was the MASH 4077th to the Front Lines?

 Is 3 to 5 Miles From the Front Realistic?

-While a distance of 3 to 5 miles from the front quite possible as the actual 8055th was typically anywhere from 3 to 10 miles from the front.
+While a distance of 3 to 5 miles from the front is quite possible, as the actual 8055th was typically anywhere from 3 to 10 miles from the front.
 Again, the important thing to realize is that the camp would never have stayed in one place for long enough and so would never have been 3 miles from the front for very long.
 The idea was to stay out of the line of fire while still being close enough to ship in casualties from aid stations via ambulances or by helicopter.
 Aid stations, also frequently depicted in MASH, were extremely close the front lines and practically in the battle.

-Being located consistently 3 to 5 miles from the front would have placed the unit within range of many types of artillery.
-This fact was highlighted in the show, as the 4077th frequently heard bombing in the distance and experienced bombs dropping in the compound and even breaking windows and causing impacts within the operating room while the staff was working.
-This was another good reason not to have laugh tracks during operating room scenes.
-Often, this was supposed to be friendly-fire.
+This was also another good reason not to have laugh tracks during operating room scenes.
+Often, this was supposed to be friendly fire.
 Accidentally bombing a hospital was a way to portray the ineptitude of the military and the absurdity of war.
 During the later seasons of the show, this did not occur as much as the series moved away from lampooning the military command.

 While the relative stability of the MASH 4077th’s location was fictional, it is relevant to note that from 1952 to 1953, the front lines were stable and the number of casualties was generally small.
-The long periods of inactivity, followed by a “push” in which the unit would receive large batches of wounded, was accurate.
+The long periods of inactivity, followed by a “push” in which the unit would receive large batches of wounded, were accurate.